Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

 \subsubsection{Extraction of Ridges at Subpixel Accuracy}

-\addition[label=add:subpixel-accuracy,ref=c:subpixel-required]{To ensure a high estimation accuracy of lens distortion parameters, we extract ridge edges at subpixel accuracy.
-This also makes the segmentation more resilient in out-of-focus scenarios, where images may appear blurry and the edges more difficult to identify due to smoother edge gradients.}
+To ensure a high estimation accuracy of lens distortion parameters, we extract ridge edges at subpixel accuracy.
+This also makes the segmentation more resilient in out-of-focus scenarios, where images may appear blurry and the ridge edges more difficult to identify due to their smoother appearance. \addition[label=a:blurry,ref=c:blurry]{Blurry images can be caused by slight camera vibrations during the long exposure time of several seconds that is required for imaging.
+Additionally, focusing in a dark room can be challenging, hence blur cannot be always avoided.
+Nevertheless, it is beneficial to be able to operate also on blurry images, as they can still be useful for defect classification and power yield estimation in cell areas that do not irradiate.}

-To this end, we perform non-maximum suppression by global Otsu thresholding~\cite{Otsu1975} on the stickness~\(\tilde{R}(\vec u)\) followed by skeletonization~\cite{Saeed2010}.
+To this end, we perform non-maximum suppression by Otsu's global thresholding~\cite{Otsu1975} on the stickness~\(\tilde{R}(\vec u)\) followed by skeletonization~\cite{Saeed2010}.
 Afterwards, we collect the points that represent the centerline of the ridges through edge linking~\cite{Kovesi2017}.
-These coarse positions can be refined by setting the centerline to the mean of a Gaussian function fitted to the edge profile~\cite{Fabijanska2012} using the \gls{GN} optimization algorithm~\cite{Nocedal2006}.
+The discrete coordinates can then be refined by setting the centerline to the mean of a Gaussian function fitted to the edge profile~\cite{Fabijanska2012} using the \gls{GN} optimization algorithm~\cite{Nocedal2006}.
 The 1-dimensional window of the Gaussian is empirically set to 21 pixels, with four sample points per pixel that are computed via bilinear interpolation.
 The \gls{GN} algorithm is initialized with the sample mean and standard deviation in the window, and multiplicatively scaled to the stickness magnitude at the mean.
-The mean of the fitted Gaussian is then reprojected along the edge profile \addition[label=a:stick-orient,ref=c:stickness-equation]{oriented at~\(\tilde{\beta}(\vec u)\)} to obtain the edge subpixel position. \addition[label=a:subpixel-ridge,ref=c:subpixel-ridge]{\Cref{fig:subpixel-ridge} visualizes these steps}.
+The mean of the fitted Gaussian is then reprojected along the edge profile oriented at~\(\tilde{\beta}(\vec u)\) to obtain the edge subpixel position. \Cref{fig:subpixel-ridge} visualizes these steps.

+\addition[label=a:hyper-free-subpixel,ref={c:hyperparameters}] {A non-parametric alternative to fitting a Gaussian to the ridge edge profile constitutes fitting a parabola instead~\cite{Devernay1995}.
+Such an approach is very efficient since it involves a closed-form solution.
+On the downside, however, the method suffers from oscillatory artifacts which require additional treatment~\cite{GromponevonGioi2017}.}